Azure/azure-cosmos-table-python/azure-cosmosdb-nspkg/README.rst

-Microsoft Azure Storage SDK for Python
+Microsoft Azure CosmosDB SDK for Python
 ======================================

 This is the Microsoft Azure CosmosDB namespace package.